Best Hurricane Travel Insurance: Coverage, Plans and Costs

 Hurricane travel insurance costs $69 to $125 for comprehensive storm protection on a $2,500 Caribbean trip.
-Buy before tropical storms get named or lose coverage.
+Buy before the National Hurricane Center assigns an official name or risk having CFAR as the only option.

 Learn about hurricane travel insurance coverage for your next trip.